Action #998

 I had not yet time to look into your files.
 Will do so asap.

-#7 Updated by Mayer Michael almost 11 years ago
+#7 Updated by Mayer Michael about 11 years ago

 So it’s a spherical system? (with X and Y I was assuming it were a cartesian system)